 In Traditional Chinese Medicine (TCM), black sesame seeds are plants that belong to the 'Laxative herbs that drain downward' category.
 The herbs in this category are those whose main purpose is to treat constipation.
 They're called 'laxative' because they're often rich in oils.
 This allows them to lubricate the Intestines in order to help it remove the stools from the body.

 Black sesame seeds also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
 Sweet ingredients like black sesame seeds tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such black sesame seeds are thought to target the Kidney and the Liver.
 According to TCM, the Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 Sesame consumption produces reductions in both systolic and diastolic blood pressure.1